DoriTD/proiect-curs/README.md

 ## HOMEPAGE
-* about - static page - with project description // dori
+* about - static page - with project description // in work
-* contact - contact details // dori
+* contact - contact details // in work
-* sign up / in with real users //...............done
+* sign up / in with real users + CSS//...............done
 * real products - with discounts and date created
 * add to cart / view cart
 * favorites - working